MR-Addict/playground/src/data/posts/improve-your-web-accessability.md

 ## 1. Introduction

-Most web developers, especially `React Developers, use `div`tags 90% of the time.
+Most web developers, especially `React Developers`, use `div`tags 90% of the time.
 They rarely touch other tags like`li`, `main`, `section`, `p`, and many others tags.

 The main reason could be that React is extremely flexible.
 Developers can easily use `onClick`, `onSubmit`, and many other events.

-They may write a button like this.
+They may write a button like this:

 ```js:Button.jsx
 export default function Button() {